There are a range of official warnings and natural warning signs to be aware of in case flooding affects you in future.

 Ways you may be informed

-The NSW SES issues Flood Bulletins to the media which inform people about what is expected to happen during flooding.
-Radio stations are asked to read and repeat the Flood Bulletin.
+NSW SES also issues Flood Warnings to the media which inform people about what is expected to happen during flooding.
+Radio stations are asked to read and repeat these Flood Warnings.

 Other ways you may be informed of possible flooding is via: